BrandonCorey/LS_170_notes/Overview_of_Internet.md

 An interface between the workings of the physical network and the more logical layers above
 - Protocals at this layer are concerned with identification of devices on the physical network and moving data between them e.g hosts (computers), switchers, routers
 - Most common protocal at this layer is Ethernet
+  - Note: Wifi is also a protocal at this layer, but at this point we have not covered it
 - The lowest layer at which encapsulation takes place

 ### Ethernet frames ###
 This is the protocal data unit (PDU) for the ethernet protocal
 - Takes unstructured bits from phsycial layer and organizes them into a meta-data (header and footer) and data payload
+  - Figures this out based on the set size of each field in bits and the order within the frame
 - They encapsulate data from the Intenet/Network layer above
+### Fields ###
 - Header contains certain things like:
   - Source and destination MAC address
   - Length of payload